Princess Alice, Duchess of Gloucester

-The daughter of the 7th Duke of Buccleuch, Scotland's largest landowner, she became by marriage a princess of the United Kingdom, and a sister-in-law to Edward VIII and George VI.
-She was thus an aunt by marriage to Elizabeth II.
-Princess Alice was extremely well travelled, both before and after her marriage.
+The daughter of the 7th Duke of Buccleuch, Scotland's largest landowner, she became by marriage a princess of the United Kingdom, and a sister-in-law of Edward VIII and George VI.
+She was thus an aunt-by-marriage of Elizabeth II.
+Alice was extremely well-travelled, both before and after her marriage.
 At the time of her death at age 102, she was the longest-lived member of the British royal family.

 Early life

-Alice Christabel was born in Montagu House, Whitehall, London, on Christmas Day 1901 as the third daughter and fifth child of John Montagu Douglas Scott, Earl of Dalkeith (later Duke of Buccleuch and Queensberry), and his wife, the former Lady Margaret Alice "Molly" Bridgeman, daughter of the 4th Earl of Bradford.
+Lady Alice Christabel Montagu Douglas Scott was born at Montagu House, Whitehall, London, on Christmas Day 1901, the third daughter and fifth child of John Montagu Douglas Scott, Earl of Dalkeith (later Duke of Buccleuch and Queensberry), and his wife, the former Lady Margaret Alice "Molly" Bridgeman, daughter of the 4th Earl of Bradford.
 Her brothers Walter and William and her nephew John were all Conservative MPs.
-Her first cousin, Marian Louisa, Lady Elmhirst, was the paternal grandmother of Sarah, Duchess of York, former wife of Alice's great-nephew, Prince Andrew, Duke of York.
+Her first cousin Marian Louisa, Lady Elmhirst, was the paternal grandmother of Sarah Ferguson, former wife of Alice's great-nephew Andrew Mountbatten Windsor.

-She was a descendant, in an unbroken male line, of Charles II through his eldest but illegitimate son, James Scott, 1st Duke of Monmouth, himself a major political figure during the years leading up to the Glorious Revolution.
+Alice was a descendant, in an unbroken male line, of Charles II through his eldest but illegitimate son, James Scott, 1st Duke of Monmouth, himself a major political figure during the years leading up to the Glorious Revolution.
 As she was born on Christmas Day, she was given the middle name of Christabel.

 Alice spent much of her childhood travelling "between splendid houses": Boughton House in Northamptonshire, Drumlanrig Castle in Dumfries and Galloway, and Bowhill in the Scottish Borders.
 Eildon Hall, in Melrose, Scottish Borders, was more or less home base.

-An experience of nearly drowning at the age of 14 awoke her to a keen sense of making the most of every day.
+An experience of nearly drowning at the age of 14 awoke Alice to a keen sense of making the most of every day.
 Caught in a current in the Solway Firth, she was convinced that she was going to die and she prayed to God, begging for a miracle to save her life in exchange for her devoting herself to public service:

-She attended the independent St James's School for Girls, in West Malvern, Worcestershire, and later travelled to France, Kenya and India.
+Alice attended the independent St James's School for Girls, in West Malvern, Worcestershire, and later travelled to France, Kenya and India.
 After school in West Malvern, she spent a year in Paris "before returning home to be presented at Court in 1920".
 Alice enjoyed skiing, horse-riding and hunting and was also an accomplished watercolourist.
 A painting by her, done near Archers Post in Kenya, is today part of the Royal Collection.
-In Kenya, where she stayed for over a year, from about 1929–1931, she stayed in the area typical of the so-called Happy Valley set and encountered many of the personalities of said clique, including Evelyn Waugh.
+In Kenya, where she stayed for more than a year, from about 1929–1931, she stayed in the area typical of the so-called Happy Valley set and encountered many of the personalities of said clique, including Evelyn Waugh.